DanielJunghans/danieljunghans.github.io/_posts/2023-10-15-Liquidity.md

 </p>
 <p align="justify">
-Macroeconomic as well as bank specific determinants of liquidity of Indian banks were studied by Singh and Sharma (2016).
-Bank specific determinants studied in this paper include bank size, profitability, cost of funding, capital adequacy, and deposits.
+Macroeconomic as well as bank-specific determinants of liquidity of Indian banks were studied by Singh and Sharma (2016).
+Bank-specific determinants studied in this paper include bank size, profitability, cost of funding, capital adequacy, and deposits.
 Macroeconomic determinants of liquidity included GDP, inflation, and unemployment.
 This study found that bank size and GDP had a negative relationship with liquidity at a 5 percent confidence interval while profitability, deposits, inflation, and capital adequacy had a positive impact.

 </p>